 Theorem 1.
 The SVP is NP-hard even though the trajectory of all vehicles are predictable.

 Proof: To prove the NP-hard property of SVP, we should demonstrate it belongs to NP firstly, and then find another NP-hard problem proven that could be reduced to it.
 Assuming there is a possible solution Ω', it is clearly that the correctness of this solution can be certified in polynomial, the time complexity of the checking algorithm is On, which means SVP is NP.
 Next, we use an instance of budget maximum coverage problem as the known NP-hard, which is defined as follow.
-Given a collection of sets S=S1,S2,…,Sn, each set Si⊆R=r1,r2,…,rm, i=1,2,3,…,n has a cost ci and an element rj, j=1,2,3,…,m in R associated with a weight wi.The question is whether we can find a subset S'⊆S that the total cost is not more than a given budge L and the total weight of elements in S' is maximized.
+Given a collection of sets S=S1,S2,…,Sn, each set Si⊆R=r1,r2,…,rm, i=1,2,3,…,n has a cost ci and an element rj, j=1,2,3,…,m in R associated with a weight wi.The question is whether we can find a subset S'⊆S that the total cost is under a given budge L and the total weight of elements in S' is maximized.
 Obviously, each set Si can be mapped to σZ, Z⊆V, ci be equivalent to CZ, and weight wi of each element in R is mapped to the priority power, Wtjli of each vehicle in V. We have mapped the formulation of SVP to budget maximum coverage problem.
 And then we can see that a solution of budget maximum coverage problem is also the solution of SVP.
 So SVP is NP-hard.

-Consequently, to achieve a truthful and computationally efficient crowd-sensing system, it is highly demand to propose an approximate algorithm for solving SVP.
+Consequently, to achieve a truthful and computationally efficient crowd-sensing system, it is highly demanded to propose an approximate algorithm for solving SVP.

 B. Approximate Algorithm to Solve SVP

 We have analyzed the NP-hardness of SVP, it becomes computationally impracticable to select an optimal set of vehicles from all the candidate vehicles when the number of candidate vehicles is huge.
-As for a metropolis like Beijing, the number of vehicles under operations is about 30,000 by the end of 2016 [16].
+As for a huge metropolis like Beijing, the number of vehicles under operations is about 30,000 per day by the end of 2016 [16].
 To achieve the desired computational efficiency, we propose an approximate algorithm called efficient combination query algorithm (ECQA) to solve SVP.
 While designing the algorithm, not only should we consider to select a vehicle with maximized STC, but also ask for less reward from CMP with budget constraint.
 Therefore we define the reward efficient.

 Definition 5: Reward Efficient (RE) indicates the marginal STC achieve per unit reward.